snowdriftcoop/snowdrift/CONTRIBUTING.md

 ## Prerequisites to contributing

-* Decently powerful computer (probably less than 10 years old, 4GB+ RAM)
+* Decently powerful computer (probably less than 10 years old, ideally 4GB+ RAM)
-* Basic ability to use terminal command-line-interface (CLI)
 * GNU/Linux, \*BSD, or MacOS system
-    * We do not support Windows at this time, so we suggest Windows users switch systems overall or use a virtual machine.
+    * We do not support Windows at this time.
+We suggest Windows users switch systems overall or use a virtual machine.
 If you really want to help test Snowdrift on Windows, our [Build guide] has some notes about that.
+* Basic ability to use terminal command-line-interface (CLI)

 ## Installing

-**Follow the [Build guide]** for instructions to get Snowdrift going on your computer.
+**Follow the [Build guide]** to get Snowdrift going on your computer.

 ## Working on the code